 Some of the biggest names on Shopify are ColourPop, Kylie Cosmetics, GAP, MAVI.
 Even news companies like BBC, The Economist base their eCommerce on Shopify.
 All of them saw a significant surge after revolutionizing onsite experience, especially in site search and product filters.
 Gymshark, a sportswear empire, for example, almost tripled its revenue after working with Shopify Plus for 3 years.

-Gymshark current e-store on Shopify with nearly 4 million visits in the past 6 months (Source: Shopify)
+Gymshark current e-store on Shopify with nearly 4 million visits in the past 6 months (Source: Shopify) with Shopify advanced search

 To achieve such incredible success, the top Shopify sites must share something in common.
 They spend $200 to $600 a month on eCommerce site search and filtering solutions.
 Even though you can’t spend that much, you can still learn some best practices that the big brands apply to facilitate user experience.
 Those small yet powerful functions are totally worth your attention.